Making Selections for Your

 Another example is a cabinetry allowance for the kitchen, bathrooms, bar or butler’s pantry.
 One of the first selection meetings you’ll have with us will be at the cabinetry showroom.
 Because we’ve already discussed your vision for your home and looked at inspiration photos, we’ve estimated what the cabinetry will cost and included an allowance in your specifications.
 Let’s say the allowance is $40,000.

-Long Cove Custom Luxury Home of Deerfield Township by Hensley Custom Building Group
+Long Cove Custom Luxury Home of Deerfield Township by Hensley Custom Building Group South Shore Cincinnati Custom Home by Hensley Custom Building Group

 You’ll look at available cabinet options and make choices with the help of our team and the showroom experts.
 The cabinet supplier then creates an estimate or bid for the job, based on your selections.
-You repeat this selection and bid collecting process for each element of the home--from bricks to plumbing fixtures, lighting to appliances, built-ins to glass shower doors, and so on.
+You repeat this selection and bid collecting process for each element of the home–from bricks to plumbing fixtures, lighting to appliances, built-ins to glass shower doors, and so on.
 Sometimes you will visit showrooms, other times, meetings will be held at the construction site.
 The process is involved, but our experienced team is with you at every step.

 Going Under and Over Allowances